 Starting in July 1941, an effort was made to make the Philippines

 defensible.
-This began with MacArthur,
+This began with MacArthur, who

 believed (or claimed to believe) that the Philippine Army he was training could be brought up

 to a standard of quality sufficient to hold off a Japanese invasion.
 This

 studies.
-But so painful was the dilemma
+But so painful was the dilemma facing American leaders

-the much inflated expectations for the B-17
+expectations for the B-17

-overestimated prior to its first trial
+overestimated prior to its first trial of combat.
+Over one hundred

-in the hope that they would be a powerful deterrent to Japan.
+would be a powerful deterrent to Japan.
+However, they would take